jrsinha2/Bite-Bite/README.md

 # Bite-Bite
-A simple game written in Python using PyGame module Application of Object Oriented Programming in Python.
+A simple game written in Python using PyGame module.

+Application of Object Oriented Programming in Python.

 Features in game: